StjerneIdioten/I3D-Blender-Addon/README.md

 For triggering a major version upgrade, the footer of the commit should contain `BREAKING CHANGE:` followed by a description of what breaks.
 The build system also automatically generates changelogs from the commit messages and bundles them together by first `Type` and then `scope`.
 The changelog will be in the description of the release on the release page.

+Examples:
+* Refactoring a piece of code in the main exporter module and close the related issue:
+> refactor(core-exporter): Refactor blender object type check
+>
+> Change the order of checks performed for object type to increase speed of execution
+>
+> Close #51

+* Add a smaller feature such as an extra export attribute:
+> feat-small(shader-picker): Add option for something
+>
+> Add option 'something' to material ui to enable automatic setting of 'something' in GE

+* The major vesion is upgraded for non backwards compatible features such as a change of blender version used for development
+> feat(blender): Upgrade blender version to 2.9
+>
+> Update to further support new features
+>
+> BREAKING CHANGE: This breaks backwards compatability with older blender version.
+Use older builds if you have to stay at 2.83

 ## Help